KayleeMcLaren/KayleeMcLaren/README.md

 This philosophy is at the heart of my work as a Software Developer for a South African fintech startup, where we're on a mission to bring vital digital services to underserved rural communities in Africa.

 This [**Serverless Fintech Ecosystem**](https://github.com/KayleeMcLaren/Serverless-Fintech-Ecosystem) is my core portfolio project.
-It's my playground for exploring these ideas and building a complete, event-driven system from scratch using AWS, Python, and Terraform.
+It's my playground for exploring these ideas and building a complete, event-driven, and **secure** system built from scratch using Python, Terraform, and advanced AWS primitives.

 ---

-### 🚀 My Core Project: A Serverless Fintech Ecosystem
+### 🏆 My Core Project: A Serverless Fintech Ecosystem

 **[Live Demo Link](https://d18l23eogq3lrf.cloudfront.net/)**

-This is a multi-service project designed to showcase a practical understanding of event-driven fintech architecture and Infrastructure as Code.
-Each component is an independent microservice that communicates via events.
+---

 ## ✅ Project Status: Complete